 - Flying Saucer: A UFO shows up in two movies and gets cheese thrown at it.
 The first time works, the second time... doesn't.

 - For the Evulz: This appears to be the motivation of several characters, including the French Jerk throwing muffins, the guy punching the salad, and the guy who squashed the talking potato.

-- Foul Flower: "I'm on my way, I'm on my way, I'm on my way to eat your skin!"
+- Foul Flower: A cheerful little flower that likes to sing "I'm on my way, I'm on my way, I'm on my way to eat your skin!"